achin/lein-mustache/README.md

     $ lein mustache template data

-To place evaluate Mustache templates listed in `project.clj` with Clojure data in file `data`, include a key `:mustache` in `project.clj`.
+To evaluate Mustache templates listed in `project.clj` with Clojure data in file `data`, include a key `:mustache` in `project.clj`.
 The corresponding value is a sequence of maps, each containing a `:template-path` and `:destination-path`.

 Then, invoke `lein mustache` without the template argument,